ssingh09299/ssingh09299.github.io/_posts/2021-03-02-education.markdown

 Observe the divisions, the disappointments, we carry with us.
 With all that, we behave differently with different people.
 An improper treatment multiplies; it pervades despair in society.
 The misfortune of a corrupt society is the self-sustaining nature of corruption; the corruption feeds on itself.
-A corrupt society is always stepping towards doom and all societies are corrupt.

 The current education system is broken; only privileged ones get it--opposite to the promises of equality of opportunity.
-We are in the twenty-first century and yet the ghosts of the past are lingering along; in my country, many educators deny education to unfortunate kids on the false premise of untouchability.
+We are in the twenty-first century and yet the ghosts of the past are lingering along; in my country, many educators deny education to unfortunate kids on the false premise of un-touchability.
 We think the world is perfect when everything goes well with us, while ghosts of the past are roaming around in a distant village.
 The measures like the reservation system don't reach the poor, mostly benefits the privileged.